shephaliranjan/espresso-bootcamp/README.md

 This is the right time to use a test module to your advantage.
 You tests should pass 100% of the runs.

+Using AsyncTask for this task is considered to be a hacky, but an easy solution.
+To become an Espresso Jedi you need to implement an IdlingResource interface.

 ## Task #12:MockWebServer
 #####Useful  material and links: